infinisil-test-org/nixpkgs-committers/README.md

 If the PR is still open one month later, an automated comment will be posted with the next steps for the Nixpkgs commit delegators.

+If the PR is closed, retirement is delayed by another year.

 ## Automation setup

 Automation depends on a GitHub App with the following permissions: